Register for the Gifted & Talented Test by November 12

 Who Can Participate in G&T Admissions?

-Your child must be a current NYC resident entering kindergarten through third grade in September 2019 to take the G&T test.
-The registration period to schedule the test for the 2019-2020 school year is closed.
+Your child must be a current NYC resident entering kindergarten through third grade next fall to take the G&T test.
 To qualify to apply to G&T programs, your child must get a high enough score on the G&T test.

 When and where your child takes the G&T test depends on their current grade level and whether they attend a public school.